Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 - As a user I want to view my profile.
 - As a user I want to update my profile.
 - As a user I want to login and logout.
-- As a user I want to be able to change my password.
 - As a user I want to filter the products based on category type.
 - As a user I want to search for a product.
 - As a user I want to be able to see the product details.